 This class has 12 scheduled meetings compared to 13 in previous years.
 In the past, I have included a week on climate change and security.
-Although we likely won't have time to talk about these issues in detail in class, if you have a strong interest in these issues, you can choose to write your QIP for April 9 on the security-related readings.
+Although we likely won't have time to talk about these issues in detail in class, if you have a strong interest in these issues, you can choose to write your QIP for March 27 on security-related readings.
+If you wish, you can consult with me about updating the set of readings below.
 (You also have the option of submitting two QIPs for each set of themes.)